TheMatrixHackers/.github/profile/README.md

 ## How can you join ?
-> sent email to  contact@thematrixhackers.org just say i want to be one of the hackers :)
+> send email to  contact@thematrixhackers.org just say i want to be one of the hackers :)